-I am a qualified Cognitive Analytic Therapy (CAT) practitioner with 6 years experience.
+I am a qualified Cognitive Analytic Therapy (CAT) practitioner with 8 years experience.
 I am accredited by the Association for Cognitive Analytic Therapy (ACAT).
-I have 10 years experience working for the NHS offering therapeutic interventions to clients age 16-65, experiencing a wide range of mental health difficulties.
+I have 10 years experience working for the NHS offering therapeutic interventions to clients age 16-65, experiencing a wide range of mental health difficulties, including anxiety, depression, bi-polar, personality disorder, childhood trauma and relationship difficulties.
+In addition to this I have been working privately for the last 4 years.

 I am also a qualified Dialectical Behaviour Therapy (DBT) Practitioner.
 I do not offer formal DBT, however, I sometimes draw upon DBT skills within the CAT sessions to help clients think about helpful coping strategies they can use.